 - Must be self-motivated, able to adapt to a changing work environment, accept constructive feedback, effectively handle multiple tasks and competing demands on time, work cooperatively in group situations, and actively resolve conflicts.

-- This is a volunteer, part-time, semester service commitment with a minimum of 50 hours and maximum of 75 hours
+- This is a volunteer, part-time, semester service commitment requiring 4-5 hours per week

 - Weekly meetings with supervisor